 Horn also added that Gilead Sciences has a Gilead Advancing Access program that is committed to helping patients to afford the medication.
 There are also co-pay assistance programs that patients can apply for if they're eligible.

-In New York City, the ADAP Plus and PrEP-AP can help cover the doctor visit and lab tests for eligible uninsured patients.
+In New York City, the ADAP Plus and PrEP-AP can help cover doctor visits and lab tests for eligible uninsured patients.
 You can enroll in these programs via Federal Qualified Health Centers like Housing Works.

 How can I get PrEP with private insurance?